Welcome to Gazing In!

 On a hike with Walker in the summer of 2010 (he was born March of that year).

 Gazing In is my blog about my family, my children, babies, baby gear, toddler stuff along with a lot on cooking, kitchen gear, cookbooks and recipes.
 I wanted a place where I could ramble on about stuff that isn’t ‘outdoorsy’, but rather about my day to day life.
 For our business we write the Freezer Bag & Trail Cooking blog.
-My husband and I authored and published the outdoor cookbook ‘Freezer Bag Cooking: Trail Food Made Simple‘, a book aimed at the outdoorsy and are currently writing our second and third outdoor cooking books.
+My husband and I authored and published the outdoor cookbook ‘Freezer Bag Cooking: Trail Food Made Simple‘, a book aimed at the outdoorsy, and have published 3 other outdoor cooking books.
 Our other website is Trail Cooking, where I develop recipes and methods for outdoor cooking, along with outdoor gear that I sew and sell.
-I have been published and written about in a number of articles, magazines and books as.
+I have been published and written about in a number of articles, magazines and books.

 This blog is my personal recipe collection and digital scrapbook of my life.
 The things I don’t want to forget over the years!